pre-eth/adam/README.md

 “Proving” security is a very difficult thing to do, and a good deal of cryptanalysis is needed before domain wide recognition for the strength of any cryptographic algorithm is gained.
 That’s why the saying [“Don’t Roll Your Own Crypto”](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own) exists.

-ADAM has passed the [NIST Test Suite for Random Bit Generation SP 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) just like the original algorithm in the paper, along with other test suites like [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php).
+ADAM has passed the [NIST Test Suite for Random Bit Generation SP 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) just like the original algorithm in the paper, along with other test suites like [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) and [gjrand](https://gjrand.sourceforge.net).
 However, conducting further testing is required before confident security guarantees can be made.
 This is just a toy RNG for now, and for production use I strongly recommend using something more thoroughly vetted by the field like [ChaCha20](https://datatracker.ietf.org/doc/html/rfc7539).

 While passing one or even all of these test suites doesn't guarantee that a RNG is cryptographically secure, it follows that a CSPRNG will pass these tests, so they nonetheless provide a measuring stick of sorts to reveal flaws in the design and various characteristics of the randomness of the generated numbers.